Sedatdynn/posts-app-tdd-clean-archi/README.md

 |- test/
 ```

-Now, lets dive into the modukes folder which has the main packages for the application.
+Now, lets dive into the modules folder which has the main packages for the application.

 ```
 1- core - Contains the business independent structures of the project.